nosso-codigo/.github/profile/README.md

 Aqui todo código é aberto, use como bem entender.
-MAS observe a licensa antes.
+MAS observe a licença antes.